mkurtak/clj-salt-api/README.md

 ## Rationale

 clj-salt-api is data oriented Clojure library for invoking salt-api.
-You only need three functions at runtime: `client`, which creates clj-salt-api client, `request`, which invokes sync operation on the client and `request-async` which invokes async operation on the client.
+You only need four functions at runtime: `client`, which creates clj-salt-api client, `request`, which invokes sync operation on the client, `request-async` which invokes async operation on the client and `events` for listening all events on saltstack eventbus.
 Both request methods take a ring request as a parameter and return a core.async channel that delivers the response/responses.

 clj-salt-api handles authentication and implements [best practices for interacting with salt-api](https://docs.saltstack.com/en/latest/ref/netapi/all/salt.netapi.rest_cherrypy.html#best-practices) as defined in salt.netapi modules specification: